gpiozero/gpiozero/docs/source_values.rst

 network.
 These classes include a :attr:`~ValuesMixin.values` property which can be used to feed values into a device's :attr:`~SourceMixin.source`.
-For example, a lamp connected to an :class:`Energenie` socket can be controlled by a :class:`TimeOfDay` object so that it is on during the hours of 8am and 8pm:
+For example, a lamp connected to an :class:`Energenie` socket can be controlled by a :class:`TimeOfDay` object so that it is on between the hours of 8am and 8pm:

 .. image:: images/source_values/timed_heat_lamp.*
     :align: center